University System of Ohio

 The University System of Ohio is the public university system of the U.S. state of Ohio.
 It is governed by the Ohio Department of Higher Education.

-Unlike other state university systems outside Ohio such as the University of California system, Ohio's university system does not utilize a system of naming conventions for its colleges and universities.
+Unlike other state university systems, such as the University of California system, Ohio's university system does not utilize a system of naming conventions for its colleges and universities.

 The system includes all of Ohio's public institutions of higher education: 14 four-year research universities, 24 branch and regional campuses, 23 community colleges and technical colleges, and 13 graduate schools, seven medical schools, six law schools, and ten business schools within campuses.
 Additionally, some campuses offer Adult Workforce Education (AWE) and Adult Basic and Literacy Education (ABLE) programs.
 The AWE and ABLE programs were transferred from the Ohio Department of Education to the Ohio Board of Regents in 2009 to provide a flexible system of higher education that will improve services while reducing costs to students.
 The total annual enrollment of University System of Ohio institutions was over 526,003 as of 2020.